rex-planck/verification-for-the-Blockchain-related-programming-project/README.md

- the verification for the Blockchain-related programming project experiments issued by Wang HongRan 's CV
+ the verification for the Blockchain-related programming project experiments and course paper issued by Wang HongRan 's CV